runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The "face" of the free cities.
 Not the most wealthy or influential, but still quite important.
 Contains the meeding place for the free cities council.
 Generally agreed upon as neutral ground among the cities.
 Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.
-It is partly built on the ruins of the former Elyos capital, which was abandoned during the Uon war.
+It is partly built on the ruins of the former Elyos capital (New Aelmos, not to be confused with the 'jinn city of the same name) which was abandoned in 100 BC, during the Uon war.

 ### Layout